syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Retrieving-Selected-Values.md

 ---
 layout: post
-title:  Retrieving selected value in AutoComplete of Syncfusion SfTextBoxExt control for UWP
+title:  Retrieving selected value in AutoComplete of Syncfusion SfTextBoxExt.
 description: Learn how to retrieve selected value from AutoComplete.
 platform: uwp
 control: SfTextBoxExt